kodylaseter/MorningBuddy/README.md

 ## Tests
 #### Works on
-* Devices it works with Google Nexus with Android 4.0+
+* It works with all modern android devies

 #### Does not work on
-* Devices it doesn't work with
+* iPhones and Windows Phones

 ## Permissions
-* May need permission to access to location service on an Android device
+* Requires multiple permissions including location, internet, etc.

 ## License
 * Free of License